KAVIRAJec/AWS-Learnings/07-AWS-Storage-Services/01-S3/README.md

 - **Versioning**: A feature that allows you to keep multiple versions of an object in a bucket.
 This is useful for data recovery and rollback purposes.
    - If no versioning is enabled, the object will have a version ID of "null".
    - Suspends versioning: stops creating new versions but retains existing ones.
 - **Lifecycle Policies**: Rules that automate the transition of objects between storage classes or delete them after a specified period.
+This can created in a specific prefix or in particular tags.
+It is useful for cost optimization and data management.
+   - **Transition**: Move objects to a different storage class after a specified period.
+   - **Expiration**: Permanently delete objects after a specified period and Incomplete multipart uploads.
+   - **Noncurrent Version Expiration**: Permanently delete noncurrent versions of objects after a specified period.
 - **Static website hosting**: S3 can be used to host static websites by serving HTML, CSS, and JavaScript files directly from a bucket.
 - **Replication**: S3 supports replication features to automatically copy objects between buckets in the same or different regions.
 To enable replication, the versioning must be enabled.
 These operations are asynchronous.
 Also, must provide a proper IAM permissions.
 This includes:
    - **Cross-Region Replication (CRR)**: Automatically replicates objects from one bucket to another bucket in a different region.
 Use case: Compliance, low latency access & replication across accounts.